 HarvestPlus’ principal donors are the UK Government; the Bill & Melinda Gates Foundation; the US Government’s Feed the Future initiative; the European Commission; and donors to the CGIAR Research Program on Agriculture for Nutrition and Health.
 HarvestPlus is also supported by the John D. and Catherine T. MacArthur Foundation.

 More about HarvestPlus

 We are part of the CGIAR Research Program on Agriculture for Nutrition and Health (A4NH) which helps realize the potential of agricultural development to deliver gender-equitable health and nutritional benefits to the poor.
 CGIAR is a global agriculture research partnership for a food-secure future.
-The HarvestPlus program is coordinated by two of these centers, the International Center for Tropical Agriculture (CIAT) and the International Food Policy Research Institute (IFPRI) and collaborates with multiple CGIAR centers and partner organizations.
+The HarvestPlus program is based at the International Food Policy Research Institute (IFPRI) and collaborates with multiple CGIAR centers and partner organizations.